Oscar De La Hoya vs. Giorgio Campanella: Background

 Just over two months after winning his first world title, reigning WBO junior lightweight champion Oscar De Le Hoya was set to make his first defense of the title against the WBO's number-one ranked junior lightweight contender, undefeated Giorgio Campanella.
 The fight was expected to be the only defense of his title and his final fight in the junior lightweight/super featherweight division, as his next fight was scheduled to be against Jorge Páez for Páez's WBO lightweight title two months later on July 29.

 The De La Hoya–Campanella fight was the main event of a fight card produced by Top Rank dubbed Rising Stars which also featured IBF middleweight champion Roy Jones Jr. defending his title against Thomas Tate and IBF lightweight champion Rafael Ruelas defending his title against Mike Evgen.
 Jones was reportedly "furious" upon learning that the De La Hoya–Campanella would headline the event rather than his fight with Tate.

 The fights

 Jones Jr vs. Tate

-The penultimate bout on the card saw Roy Jones Jr. make the first defence of his IBF middleweight belt against No. 1 contender Thomas Tate.
+The penultimate bout on the card saw Roy Jones Jr. (The Ring:1st, P4P:8th)make the first defence of his IBF middleweight belt against No. 1 contender Thomas Tate.

+The fight

 After outlanding Tate in the 1st round, Jones would land a left hook to the chin of early in the 2nd round sending the challenger down.
 Tate was able to beat the count, but he appeared wobbly prompting his trainer, Eddie Mustafa Muhammad, to throw in the towel.